Residents' FAQ

 The value of the $300 CDC Vouchers 2026 (January) will be allocated equally (i.e. $150 each) to be spent at participating heartland merchants and hawkers, and at participating supermarkets.
 Singaporean households have until 31 December 2026 to claim and spend their CDC Vouchers 2026 (January).

-Claiming Of CDC Vouchers
+Claiming of CDC Vouchers

 Yes.
 The claiming process remains the same as the past years’ CDC Vouchers.
 Only one member representing the household needs to make the claim digitally via Singpass at go.gov.sg/cdcv.